 The Holy Roman Empire refers to a political entity in central Europe that came into existence in the 9th century and continued to exist all the way until the 19th century.
-The Empire was mostly centred about the Kingdom of Germany and through most of its history, included the Kingdom of Italy.
+The Empire was mostly centred on the Kingdom of Germany and through most of its history, including the Kingdom of Italy.

 The earliest foundations of the Empire were laid when Frankish ruler Charlemagne annexed Saxonia, Bavaria and Italy to his kingdom of Franconia.
 He was crowned as the Holy Roman Emperor by the Pope in 800.
 Later, Otto I revived the title in 962 by truly recovering most of the territories of the original Empire.
 The Empire continued to exist until 1806.

 The Holy Roman Empire was a title borrowed from the legacy of the defunct Western Roman Empire.
 The Latin title for the Empire was “Sacrum Romanum Imperium”.
 The “Sacrum” or “Holy” was added to the name in the 12th century by Emperor Frederick Barbarossa.

 By the 16th century, the name had been changed to “Holy Roman Empire of the German Nation”, representing the fact that the Empire increasingly drew its power from German princes and regions.

 At the time of its revival in the 10th century, Otto I drew power from his kingship of Germany when ruling the Holy Roman Empire.
 This became a permanent part of the feature in that Germany became a decisive entity when it came to the fate of the Empire.
 The territorial extent of the Empire comprised a large number of other territories as well.